hans-peter123/vue-auth-image/README.md

 ## Overview

+The edit in this Fork allows you to set your own Token for authentication.

 Contrary to other HTTP requests, browsers don't send common headers such as `Authorization` when retrieving an image specified in a `<img>` tag.